This big bird is the greater coucal or crow pheasant (Centropus sinensis)

 (They were mistaken by English soldiers in India for pheasants, and they reported it "evil flavoured" giving it the nickname of "Griff's pheasant", probably because they are known to eat toxic fruits).

 Yes, its a cuckoo, but they are non parasitic, ie they do not lay their eggs in other's nests.
 They are quite unmistakable in Hong Kong, as not many birds are this big, and they have a long tail and coppery brown wings.
 But hey are weak fliers, and are often seen clambering about in vegetation or walking on the ground as they forage for insects, eggs and nestlings of other birds, caterpillars and small vertebrates such snakes and lizards, but they also eat seeds and fruit.

 The flesh was once eaten in India as a folk cure for tuberculosis and pulmonary ailments.

 If you have comments or questions, please go to the Facebook Page “Wildcreatures Hong Kong” (also with the same daily blog) and post them there.

-Sorry, but links do not seem to work in this format, so please cut and paste this into your browser: https://www.facebook.com/wildcreatureshongkong/ For blogs in Chinese, search for "香港野 hong kong wildcreatures " Please also see www.wildcreatureshongkong.info for ID and animal information, around species are listed with photo ID, and www.hongkongsnakeid.com for snakes.
+https://www.facebook.com/wildcreatureshongkong/ For blogs in Chinese, search for "香港野 hong kong wildcreatures " Please also see www.wildcreatureshongkong.info for ID and animal information, around species are listed with photo ID, and www.hongkongsnakeid.com for snakes.